 Prebiotics aren’t microorganisms themselves.
 They nurture certain beneficial organisms that live in the gut -- consider them “food” for healthy bacteria.
 They can be added to cereals, chocolates, spreads, and dairy products.

-Prebiotics are also available as over-the-counter supplements.
+Prebiotics are also available as supplements.

 Probiotics and prebiotics are generally considered to be safe for healthy people.
 The most common side effects of consuming them are gas and diarrhea, both of which usually decrease over time.